trunghng/trunghng.github.io/_posts/2021-09-06-infinite-series-of-constants.markdown

 Hence, we can conclude that \eqref{25} is absolutely convergent, with sum $st$.
 <br/>

 We have already gone through convergence tests applied only to series of positive (or nonnegative) terms.
-Let's end this lengthy post with the alternating series test. ^^!
+Let's end this lengthy note with the alternating series test. ^^!

 ## Dirichlet's test
 {: #dirichlets-test}